This guide introduces the Android Studio IDE and reviews some basic features, including how to build and run sample projects.

 Here are some possible solutions if Android Studio reports a Gradle sync or configuration error:

 local.propertiesfile from your project folder up to the root of your Oculus Mobile SDK folder.

 Android Studio displays project files in the Android view by default.
 We recommend changing it to the Project view, which provides a good overview of the entire directory structure and highlights imported project directories in bold.

-Make sure you have followed the configuration steps in the Mobile SDK Setup Guide to ensure your device is configured appropriately.
+Make sure you have followed the configuration steps in Device Setup - Oculus Android and Android Development Software Setup to ensure your device and development environment are configured appropriately.

-Select the target configuration you wish to build before building by selecting Edit Configurations in the project menu in the Android Studio toolbar.
+Before building, select the target configuration you wish to build by selecting Edit Configurations in the project menu in the Android Studio toolbar.

 To build and run your app: